Semantic Mobile Base Station Placement: Comparison with Other Methods

-\begin{itemize} \item Iterative k-means approach: From Fig. \ref{fig:kmeans_vs_nsga2}, we can see that despite increasing the number of base stations, the SINR coverage probability did not improve significantly for placement using the iterative k-means approach.
-This can be attributed to the lack of using SINR while computing the optimal base station location.
-The method uses SINR only for finding the Most Unserved Sector (MUS).
-We also observe that for the scenario under consideration, 3 base stations placed using NSGA-II provide better SINR coverage probability than 5 base stations placed using k-means approach. \item Standard Genetic Algorithm: We maximized the number of users with $SINR > 10 dB$ as mentioned in (\ref{eq:obj2}) since standard GA is single objective.
-The rest of the parameters were kept the same.
-For finding the optimal location of deploying 3, 4 and 5 base stations, we separately ran the GA optimizer thrice by varying $M_{max}$ each time as shown in Fig. \ref{fig:ga_vs_nsga2}.
-It can be seen that placement using NSGA-II gives slightly higher SINR coverage probability compared to GA for 5 and 4 base stations.
-This improvement is not seen for 3 base stations.
-Therefore, the benefit of multi-objective optimization is considerable only when optimal number of base stations are deployed.
-Another observation is that single objective optimization with standard GA gives higher SINR coverage probability as compared to the iterative k-means approach shown in Fig. \ref{fig:kmeans_vs_nsga2}. \end{itemize}
+We only maximized the number of users with $SINR > 10 dB$ as mentioned in (\ref{eq:obj2}) since standard GA is single objective.
+The rest of the parameters were kept the same as used in NSGA-II.
+For finding the optimal location of deploying 3,4 and 5 base stations, we separately ran the GA optimizer thrice by varying $M_{max}$ each time.
+The SINR coverage probability comparing optimal placement of 3,4 and 5 base stations using GA and NSGA-II have been shown in Fig. \ref{fig:ga_vs_nsga2}.